More case studies with Frequence®

-This project of cultural importance is a good example how spectacular architecture can be created with a product as simple as an undulating steel sheet.
+This project of cultural importance is a good example of how spectacular architecture can be created with a product as simple as an undulating steel sheet.

-Text: AMANN, CANOVAS MARURI & Constructalia
+Text: AMANN, CANOVAS MARURI, & Constructalia

 Aman, Canovas Maruri arquitectos, Atxu Amann, Andrés Canovas y Nicolás Maruri (Project Managers)